yevgetman/django-finance/README.md

 - Converted the `amount` field from string to numeric (float) type
 - Improved parsing logic to properly separate amount values from comments
 - Maintained backward compatibility with legacy field names during transition
+- Enhanced feedback section with more detailed strategic explanations

 ## 🤝 Contributing